quabot/quabot.github.io/docs/modules/auto-delete-messages.md

 - **Start/Stop Editing** (green): Open the editor for that channel.
 - **Remove** (blue): Remove the configuration for that channel.

+Free servers can setup up to 2 channels and Premium servers up to 20!

 ## Editing a Channel

 When you click **Start Editing**, you can set: